cheind/pytorch-blender/Readme.md

 ```

 ### Install `blendtorch-btb`
-Invoke
 ```
 blender --background --python <DST>/scripts/install_btb.py
 ```
-to install `blendtorch-btb` into the Python environment bundled with Blender.
+installs `blendtorch-btb` into the Python environment bundled with Blender.

 ### Install `blendtorch-btt`
-Invoke
 ```
 pip install -e <DST>/pkg_pytorch
 ```
-to install `blendtorch-btt` into the Python environment that you intend to run PyTorch from.
+installs `blendtorch-btt` into the Python environment that you intend to run PyTorch from.
 While not required, it is advised to install OpenAI gym if you intend to use **blendtorch** for reinforcement learning
 ```
 pip install gym
 ```
-### Install developer dependencies and run tests
+### Developer instructions
-This step is only necessary if you plan to run the unit tests
+This step is optional.
+If you plan to run the unit tests
 ```
 pip install -r requirements_dev.txt pytest tests/